Suntech Genryu Sawanobori was not designed for Czech nymphing. However, it is very good at it!

 Rather than using a very short rod for casting in the tight quarters, which we generally do in the US, the Japanese use a long rod and short line, essentially lowering their bait or fly directly into eddies or current seams or using underhanded "pendulum" casts to get a bit more distance.

 Genryu rods tend to be pretty stiff.
-The line is short enough in relation to the rod that when bringing in a hooked fish the angler has to collapse the rod at least partially in order to reach the fish.
-Anglers will often lift the fish out of the water and then collapse the rod.
+The line is short in relation to the rod and the fish are generally small.
+Anglers will often lift the fish out of the water and then collapse the rod to bring it in.
 You can't do that with a whippy 5:5 rod!

 as the fly bounces off rocks or "taps" as a fish takes the fly are transmitted to your hand rather than being

-absorbed by the rod.
+absorbed by the rod bending.
 The ticks and taps generally feel different, but you do need a rod that will transmit rather than absorb that information.

 The stiffness also means you can get positive hook sets even